SuperOfficeDocs/superoffice-docs/docs/en/api/reference/soap/Services85/NumberAllocation/index.md

 Handled by the <see cref="T:SuperOffice.Services85.INumberAllocationAgent">SuperOffice.Services85.INumberAllocationAgent</see> interface.

-Interface for the NumberAllocation Agent
-This agent can be used to manage number allocation

 Download [WSDL file for Services85/NumberAllocation](../Services85-NumberAllocation.md) if you need to generate your own proxy code.